 Rainbow, Burnt Bridge, Chipmunk, Tzoonie, Volcano and Statlu are not just colourful names - they are some of the many wild creeks and rivers found throughout British Columbia.
-They are also just a few of the over 700 water bodies that have been staked by private power corporations over the last seven years in BC.
+They are also just a few of the over 700 water bodies that have been staked by private power corporations since 2002.

 The rush to stake our streams and rivers was triggered by the 2002 Energy Plan when the provincial government forbade BC Hydro, our very profitable crown corporation, from producing new sources of hydroelectricity as part of a government shift to deregulate the electricity sector in BC.
-Since that time there has been a 1040 percent increase in waterpower license applications, with mining companies, stock promoters and even U. S. giant General Electric looking to develop BC streams and rivers for power.
+Since that time there has been a 1,040% increase in waterpower license applications, with mining companies, stock promoters and even, US giant, General Electric looking to develop BC streams and rivers for power.

 The proliferation of private hydro projects, also know as Independent Power Projects (IPPs), appears green and sustainable at the outset but is fraught with problems:

 - There is no provincial planning and local governments, through the enactment of the infamous Bill 30, have had their zoning authority removed.